‘Destiny’: Xur’s Exotic Goods For Feb. 17, Hard Light Makes Yearly Appearance

 Xûr’s appearance for the weekend of Friday, February 17 won’t win many accolades from Destiny players.
-The Exotic armor for sale falls into the “unused” category, which largely makes the mysterious vendor.
+The Exotic armor for sale falls into the unused category, which largely makes the mysterious vendor.
 However, he does have the rarely sold Hard Light Auto Rifle in his inventory for the first time in over a year.

 This week’s hiding spot for Xur is in the Reef social area.
 You’ll want to turn right from the spawn point, head down the stairs past the Bounty vendor, and then go in the first door to the right of the bottom of the stairs.
 The Agent of the Nine is tucked away in a corner on the right.